 If you experience deep, painful period acne, you’re not alone.
 In fact, up to 80% of menstruating women have acne during PMS.
 Painful and frustrating, these breakouts can leave you reaching for any quick acne treatment solution.
 But pause before you scrub your face off—harsh ingredients and medications aren’t the only treatment for your pimples.

 Skincare for acne-prone skin isn’t a one-size-fits-all solution.
 However, there are natural approaches to help manage and minimize premenstrual acne without any irritation or peeling.
+You can also consider functional lab testing to uncover the root cause of your acne.
 Discover these top tips on treating acne before period week hits.

 What is Premenstrual Acne?

 “PMS acne,” or premenstrual acne, is actually a type of hormonal acne.
 As your body cycles through each menstrual month, you’ll experience shifting hormone levels.
 Unfortunately, this hormonal fluctuation can leave your skin bothered and sensitive, especially before your period starts.
 These pimples are nestled deep under the skin and can be downright painful.
 Why do pimples hurt?

 During PMS week, your testosterone and progesterone levels rise while your estrogen levels drop.
 Since both progesterone and testosterone increase skin sebum production, your skin may get more oily—leaving you with more pimples.
 Paired with trapped dirt and acne-causing bacteria, inflammation follows suit that can cause pimples to hurt.
 However, certain other factors may exacerbate this hormonal effect that also causes adult acne, such as: